⭐素地作り?施釉・せゆ?《九谷焼》英語でネイティブの腑に落ちる工房案内!通訳ガイドが分り易く解説

 《英語》

-1. The overglaze painted products are fired in an overglaze kiln at 800 to 1000 degrees Celsius to fix the paints on the vessels.
+1. The overglaze-painted pieces are fired in an overglaze kiln at temperatures between 800 and 1000 degrees Celsius, fixing the pigments onto the vessel.

-2. As the light-colored Japanese paints are fired, the colors also change, transforming them into vibrant hues.
+2. As the delicate Japanese paints are fired, their hues transform, developing into vibrant colors.

-5. In the gold kiln process, after the overglaze painting kiln, further gold or silver painting is applied and fired at approximately 400 degrees Celsius.
+5. In the gold kiln process, following the overglaze firing, additional gold or silver embellishments are applied and fired at approximately 400 degrees Celsius.

 御礼🔶あとがき